sourav0812/gmm-clustering-classification/README.md

 numpy for matrix operations and probability calculations

-📈 What I practiced & learned
+📈 What I practiced & learned:

 How to tune unsupervised models using real validation metrics

 Interpreting GMM results both visually and numerically